IRL-CT/mobilehri2023/chair_robot_assembly.md

 3. Use 2 extruded aluminum t-slot rails across the flat side of the hoverboard chassis to create wider hoverboard chassis, using t-slot bolts and drop-in nuts.

-4. Attach the back boots (white 3d printed parts) on the hoverboard loosely, also suign the.
-(These can be tightened when you attach the chair legs into the boots, and can be adjusted the mounting to accommodate the chair width later).
+4. Attach the back boots (white 3d printed parts) on the hoverboard loosely, also using the t-slot bolts and nuts.
+5. Attach the chair legs into the boots, and adjust the hoverboard assembly laterally to accommodate the chair width.
+Tighten everything

+ 6. Attach front boots to front legs of chair.
+There is a set screw in back that you can use to secure the boots.